aakanksha023/EVAN/README.md

 ## Data Products

-*Description or screenshot of end products and where to find them*

 The proposed final product consists of a data pipeline, as well as, a geospatial visualization of Vancouver's business landscape.
-Users will be able to locate a specific zone on the interactive map and view relevant descriptive information, such as business type distribution and census data [**figure 1**].
+Users will be able to locate a specific zone on the interactive map and view relevant descriptive information, such as business type distribution and census data [**Figure 1**].
 The data pipeline will pass processed input data of a specific business to a machine learning model and produce a predicted renewal probability.

 ![**Figure 1.** geospatial visualization of Vancouver's business landscape.](figures/dashboard_demo.png)